-Eli Lilly, A global, research-based company, opened its office at Hong Kong in 1984 as ELI LILLY ASIA INC.
+Eli Lilly and Company, a global research-based pharmaceutical company, opened its Hong Kong offices in 1984 as Eli Lilly Asia Inc.

-Originally founded by Colonel Eli Lilly in Indianapolis, Ind., in the Midwestern section of the United States in 1876.
+The company was originally founded in 1876 by Colonel Eli Lilly in Indianapolis, Indiana, in the Midwestern section of the United States.
 A 38-year-old pharmaceutical chemist and a veteran of the U.S. Civil War, Colonel Lilly was frustrated by the poorly prepared, often ineffective medicines of his day.
 Consequently, he made these commitments to himself and to society:

 - He would found a company that manufactured pharmaceutical products of the highest possible quality.